mollyic/MRI_qa/mriqa/docs/arguments_dict.md

 ### BIDS database search
 Filtering of input files is possible with the use of 4 terminal arguments.
 By default mriqa will only search for structural T1w, T2w and FLAIR scans in the 'anat' folder.

+**Note:** these filters are additive, meaning any file not meeting one of these criteria will be excluded

 1. **File id**: Filter input dataset by string using a space delimited list
 ```